YU-Zhejian/art_modern/docs/Install.md

 #### External, at least [`20220623.1`](https://github.com/abseil/abseil-cpp/releases/tag/20220623.1)

 Make sure that Abseil can be found using CMake.
+This usually requires the presence of `abslConfig.cmake` file.

 ### [`{fmt}`](https://github.com/fmtlib/fmt)

-See also: `USE_LIBFMT` CMake variable mentioned below.
+See also: [`USE_LIBFMT`](#use-libfmt-section) CMake variable mentioned below.

 #### Bundled